lmkelly/Autoguard/README.md

 ### Autoguard: Wireguard Automated

-Autoguard is a faarly lightweight solution created to make Wireguard function within an enterprise without the end user having direct access to the server in an easy and user-friendly way.
+Autoguard is a fairly lightweight solution created to make Wireguard function within an enterprise without the end user having direct access to the server in an easy and user-friendly way.

 #### How does it work?